MS-DOS and Windows command line fciv command

-The fciv command is an external command that is not pre-installed with any version of Windows, it must be downloaded from Microsoft.
-Once installed it is executed using the fciv.exe external file.
+Fciv is an external command that is not pre-installed with any version of Windows, it must be downloaded from Microsoft.
+Once it has been installed, it is executed using the fciv.exe external file.
 See the link below for full steps on installing and using the FCIV command.

 fciv.exe [Commands] <Options>

 Compute hash and send to output (default screen).

 |-md5 | -sha1 | -both||Specify hashtype, default md5,|